skut21x-ga/state-capitals-game/readme.md

 - After getting through all 50 states one time, users should be asked whether or not they want to play again.

-**Hint:** It can help to make a copy of the `capitals` list that includes only a few states for testing purposes.

 ### Game Requirements

 - Make sure the states don't appear in alphabetical order in the prompts.
 This